The stellar population of Sco OB2 revealed by Gaia DR2 data: Stellar ages

-These CAMD general patterns agree with our above arguments that the diffuse Sco~OB2 populations are on average older than the compact ones.
-However, it is not entirely satisfactory to learn that groups 4-7, dominated by stars in USC (see Figs.~\ref{spatial-map1} and~\ref{spatial-map2}) contain so many apparently old stars, as judged from their position in the CAMD.
-As extensively discussed in the literature reviewed by Preibisch and Mamajek (2008), USC is thought to be the youngest part of Sco~OB2 (only 22 stars older than 5~Myr were found in the $\rho$~Oph cluster by Pillitteri \e 2016); moreover, star formation in USC has been argued to have been triggered by events (e.g., supernova explosions) in the neighboring UCL region, itself triggered from LCC (the oldest part of Sco~OB2).
+The fact that the three youngest groups are compact ones } agrees with our above arguments that the diffuse Sco~OB2 populations are on average older than the compact ones.
+However, it is not entirely satisfactory { that a non-negligible fraction of stars in USC-near and -far are found at old apparent ages (small $\Delta$), overlapping the bulk of stars in the D2b diffuse population.
+The latter is mostly located in LCC. } As extensively discussed in the literature reviewed by Preibisch and Mamajek (2008), USC is thought to be the youngest part of Sco~OB2 (only 22 stars older than 5~Myr were found in the $\rho$~Oph cluster by Pillitteri \e 2016); moreover, star formation in USC has been argued to have been triggered by events (e.g., supernova explosions) in the neighboring UCL region, itself triggered from LCC (the oldest part of Sco~OB2).
 The presence in USC of stars as old as those in LCC does not fit in this picture.
-The only possibility to reconcile the commonly accepted sequence of star-formation events across Sco~OB2 with the CAMD we observe for compact groups in USC is that individual star positions in the CAMD do not reflect (only) stellar ages.
+The only possibility to reconcile the commonly accepted sequence of star-formation events across Sco~OB2 with the { incongruence described above} is that individual star positions in the CAMD do not reflect (only) stellar ages.
 This was already proposed by Baraffe \e (2012, 2017), and Dunham \& Vorobyov (2012); see also Jeffries (2012).
 According to these models, the position of a star in the PMS part of the CAMD (or any equivalent of the temperature-luminosity diagram) would depend not only on its mass and age, but also on its past accretion history during the protostellar phase, which may be different from star to star.
-If this is true, then the large luminosity spreads we observe for our compact groups 4-7 would have little to do with an (unlikely) spread of ages in USC, and indicate instead a wide range of past accretion histories for USC stars.
+If this is true, then the large luminosity spreads we observe for { USC-near and -far} would have little to do with an (unlikely) spread of ages in USC, and indicate instead a wide range of past accretion histories for USC stars.
 It should be remarked that the individual accretion histories in a remote past are no longer traceable from (for instance) accretion or disk diagnostics observable today, and that the star positions in the CAMD need not be altered by non-photospheric contributions for such a scatter to take place.
-The large $\Delta (M_G)$ for the same stars, on the other hand, would agree well with the younger ages of groups 4-7 among all Sco~OB2 populations, as reported in the literature, and suggested by their compact morphology.
+The large $\Delta (M_G)$ for the same stars, on the other hand, would agree well with the younger ages of { USC and Lupus~III} among all Sco~OB2 populations, as reported in the literature, and suggested by their compact morphology.